PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-06 06:48:14
+Last updated: 2024-04-06 06:48:47
-Random Quote: It is for my prince to command, for Hotah to obey.  -  Areo Hotah
+Random Quote: Listen, you have a choice, okay?
+You can pay up now or bleed to death in court. - Saul Goodman